cvxgrp/cvxportfolio/docs/index.rst

 of objects can be customized in many ways, including by deriving or redefining them.

-Then, we provide the :class:`cvxportfolio.data.MarketData` abstraction, which both serves historical data during a backtest and real-time data in online usage.
-We implement the interface to public data sources (`Yahoo finance <https://finance.yahoo.com>`_ and `FRED <https://fred.stlouisfed.org/>`_), as well as user-provided data (which can also be passed to all other objects).
+Then, we provide the :class:`cvxportfolio.data.MarketData` abstraction, which both serves historical data during a back-test and real time data in online usage.
+We implement the interface to public data sources (`Yahoo finance <https://finance.yahoo.com>`_ and `FRED <https://fred.stlouisfed.org/>`_), as well as user-provided data, which can also be passed to all other objects (see :ref:`passing-data`).

-In addition, we provide logic to easily parallelize backtesting of many different policies, or the same policy with different choices of hyperparameters, and cache on disk both historical data (for reproducibility) and various expensive calculations, such as estimates of covariance matrices.
+In addition, we provide logic to easily parallelize back-testing of many different policies, or the same policy with different choices of hyperparameters, and cache on disk both historical data (for reproducibility) and various expensive calculations, such as estimates of covariance matrices.

-We present the results of each backtest with a clear interface, :class:`cvxportfolio.BacktestResult`, which defines various metrics of backtest performance and the logic to both print and plot them.
+We present the results of each back-test with a clear interface, :class:`cvxportfolio.BacktestResult`, which defines various metrics of backtest performance and the logic to both print and plot them.